 Do a lot of research before you purchase.
 If you are reading this article you are searching for Pomeranians on the Internet.
 Read the Pomeranian Handbook for complete Pomeranian Information.

-If it sounds too good to be true, it is usually not true.
 Another scam is to request you the buyer to only send half the purchase price of the puppy prior to shipping.
-NO registered breeder will ship a puppy without full payment for the puppy and freight.
+Pomeranian show breeders will never ship a puppy without full payment for the puppy and freight.

 Ask for more photos of the puppy at different ages and different angles.
 If the photos are stolen the person selling the puppy will not be able to supply more photos of the puppy that they claim to be selling.
 Ask to see photos of the parents of the puppy.
 If the person claiming to have this puppy for sale refuses to comply with your request for more photos.
 Look elsewhere for your new family member.
 The majority of people can quickly take a photo with there mobile phone if they are a genuine seller.